HSBNE/hsbne.github.com/admin/dispute.md

 - Leaving the laser cutter(s)/3d printer(s) running unattended.
 - Obvious large breaches of the SSP, such as viewing pornography at the space.
 - Modifying a tool marked as do not touch.
+- Consuming Executive time with behaviour consistent with Unreasonable Complainant Conduct as defined by the Federal Ombudsman.

 ### Schedule: 1st - 3mnths, 2nd - Permanent